sdh16/framb0ise/README.md

 It's very Domoticz specific

-but it looks awesome & it works... somewhat ...
+but it looks awesome & it works... somewhat ... 'ish